jacber01/Excel-mac-keytips/README.md

 ## Notes
 - Designed for Microsoft Excel 365/2024 on macOS.
 - Minor Excel updates should not affect functionality.
+- init(insert+delete test).lua is a beta version with the insert and delete shortcuts.
+It is very laggy so use at your own risk if you want to try it.

 ## License
 MIT License